xenocrat/chyrp-lite/README.md

 ### Server-Side Request Forgery (SSRF)

-Chyrp Lite uses the PHP function [`filter_var`](https://www.php.net/manual/en/function.filter-var.php) to categorize IP addresses as "safe" or "unsafe" with `FILTER_VALIDATE_IP` and the following filter flags:
+Chyrp Lite uses [`filter_var`](https://www.php.net/manual/en/function.filter-var.php) to categorize IP addresses as "safe" or "unsafe" using `FILTER_VALIDATE_IP` and the following flags:

 - `FILTER_FLAG_NO_RES_RANGE`
 - `FILTER_FLAG_NO_PRIV_RANGE`
 - `FILTER_FLAG_GLOBAL_RANGE` (requires PHP 8.2+)

 Remote connections to "unsafe" IP addresses are terminated before any data is sent.
 This provides incomplete protection against [blind server-side request forgery](https://en.wikipedia.org/wiki/Server-side_request_forgery#Blind) attacks.
-Complete SSRF protection requires a combination of specially-configured DNS resolvers and recursive resolution, which cannot reasonably be achieved at the application layer. **Providing complete SSRF protection is considered out of scope for this project.** If blind SSRF is a concern in your deployment environment, you should configure firewall rules to prevent outbound connections to IP ranges defined in [RFC 3056], [RFC 4380], [RFC 6052], and [RFC 8215].
+Complete SSRF protection requires a combination of specially-configured DNS resolvers and recursive resolution, which cannot reasonably be achieved at the application layer. **Providing complete SSRF protection is considered out of scope for this project.** If exposure to blind SSRF is a concern in your deployment environment, you should configure firewall rules to prevent outbound connections to IP ranges defined in [RFC 3056], [RFC 4380], [RFC 6052], and [RFC 8215].

 [RFC 3056]: https://datatracker.ietf.org/doc/html/rfc3056
 [RFC 4380]: https://datatracker.ietf.org/doc/html/rfc4380